stephenml101/reading-notes/301-Notes/class12.md

 8. What is the difference between a status 200 and a status 201?

 - 200 means that the request was successfully received and processed.
-201 means the request was successfull, and resource  was created.
+201 means the request was successful, and resource  was created.